iamtheblackunicorn/angeldustduke-genesis/README.markdown

 ## About :books:

-Welcome to the AngelDust Duke's website.
+Welcome to the Angeldust Duke's website.
 I will be filling this website as time goes along.
 For now this is all you need know: Mr. Angeldust Duke is: a bad b\*tch, a creative soul, and eccentric as f\*ck.
 This website is one of many experiments, enjoy! :)

+## Features :test_tube:

+- SEO
+- Optimized for mobile and desktop devices.
+- Modern, minimalistic design.
+- Extensively customizable.
+- An RSS feed.
+- Optimized for search engines and back-linking.

 ## Usage :books: